Members of NEMLS Council

 Tim WilliamsConsultant Neurologist and Honorary Senior Lecturer in Clinical Neurology, Dept. of Neurology, Royal Victoria Infirmary, Newcastle upon Tyne.
 Medical Director Newcastle MND Care Centre.
 Executive Member of Disability North.

-LEGAL SECRETARY: Nicola Richardson, LLB (Hons)
+LEGAL SECRETARY: Lisa Evans, LLB (Hons)

-SOCIAL SECRETARY: Elizabeth Hodgson, LLB(Hons).
+SOCIAL SECRETARY: Elizabeth Hodgson, LLB (Hons).

 liz hodgsonA barrister at Parklane Plowden Chambers, based in Newcastle upon Tyne.
 She has practised almost exclusively in the field of injury-related litigation since pupillage at Ropewalk Chambers in Nottingham in 1993.
 She acts on behalf of both Claimants and Defendants in a wide range of personal injury, industrial disease and clinical negligence cases.
 She is instructed by many insurance companies, local authorities, the NHSLA, and the major trades unions.
 She has been recommended in the Legal 500 and in Chambers & Partners Guide to the Legal Profession regularly since 2007.